Online Course Offerings

 This course examines the extent of illicit drug use and drug dealing in the United States; the impact of illicit drugs on individuals, communities, and the criminal justice system; correlates of and influences on illicit drug use; and the connections between illicit drug use and other forms of criminal behavior.
 Efforts to reduce the supply of and demand for illicit drugs, including street-level law enforcement, military intervention, education, treatment, and drug testing are reviewed.
 Legal issues in drug policy, including the drug legalization debate, are considered.
-Prerequisite(s): R Crj 200 or 201 or permission of instructor or junior or senior class standing.
+Prerequisite(s): R CRJ 201 or 203; or permission of instructor, or junior or senior standing.

 Instructor: Megan Kennedy

 Management of Health Educational and Promotional Programs (3)

 Seminar format to study selected health policy issues.
 Possible topics include assessing the regulation of the medical care industry in New York; public policy for trauma prevention and care; learning about quality of care implications for public policy; improving the health of people in poverty; setting priorities in environmental and occupational health, theory and practice of health systems planning, nutrition programs and policy, international health, topics in women's health.
 Prerequisite: HHPM500 or consent of instructor.
 E-mail department to request permission to enroll.

 MPH Capstone Seminer (1)

 As the capstone in the MPH degree, this course encourages students to reflect on competencies they have acquired during the academic and hands-on phases of the degree program.
 Using an evidence-based public health framework, it helps them to integrate their knowledge and apply it to new public health issues.
 Prerequisite: Completion of 6 or more credits of MPH internship (concurrent, with permission).
 Restricted to graduating MPH students.

 R Pad 140 (Class # 1244)/